aarcaina/aarcaina/README.md

 - 📄 [**resume**](https://andrearcaina.github.io/resumes/Andre_Arcaina_Resume.pdf) ... whoops! how'd that get there 🤔

-- ⚡ On my free time: I like sleeping and binge-watching shows
+- ⚡ On my free time: I like watching shows and playing games!

 **find me elsewhere on the web** 👇
     <p align="left">